 Osmium is not only one of the rarest precious metals but also one of the rarest chemical elements on our planet.
 Osmium is mined together with platinum ore.
 To obtain just 30 grams of osmium, about 10,000 tons of platinum ore are required.

 The extraction of the osmium from the platinum ore and the crystallisation of the osmium are both very complex and cost intensive processes.
 The current global production rate of crystalline osmium is just 120 kg per annum.
 In time, when the mining of platinum ore declines, the production rate for osmium will decline accordingly and osmium will become even more rare.

 Opportunities with Osmium

 Osmium is seen in the market both as an investment and jewelry metal.
-Due to the special properties of osmium, there exist many other potential applications; however, osmium is too rare and too expensive for any of these applications.
+Many other potential applications exist due to the special properties of osmium; however, osmium is too rare and too expensive for any of these applications.

 Investors with a long-term perspective are therefore predominantly betting that, due to its rarity, osmium will become increasingly difficult to acquire for jewellers.
 In the future, private and institutional investors will supply the jewelry market with crystalline osmium in bars or disk form or in the form of osmium diamonds and osmium stars.